apkiys/SET09803-DevOps-Global-Online/labs/lab06/README.md

 ### Unit Tests for Printing Salaries

 First, **delete the existing test file**.
 We don't want it confusing the test results.
-Then **add a new package to `src/test/java` called `com.napier.sem`**.
+Then **add a new package to `src/test/java` called `com.napier.devops`**.
 Finally, we need to update our test configuration.
 Change it to the following, where we run all tests in a package:

 ![IntelliJ Package Tests](img/intellij-package-tests.png)